-In a 2007 article in Alternatives (CPR, New York), five colleagues (Chris Honeyman, Julie Macfarlane, Bernie Mayer, Andrea Schneider and Jeff Seul) wrote about the need for a much more sophisticated “systems” approach to prospective conflict than is currently prevalent.
-They analyzed why this hasn’t happened already (except in the construction industry), and suggested what might be done about it.
+In a 2007 article in Alternatives (CPR, New York), five colleagues (Chris Honeyman, Julie Macfarlane, Bernie Mayer, Andrea Schneider and Jeff Seul) wrote about the need for a much more sophisticated “systems” approach to prospective conflict than is prevalent.
+They analyzed why this hadn’t happened already (except in the construction industry), and suggested what might be done about it.

 Key Publications: